The Food and Drug Administration predicts juridical draft allowing cultivation of hemp in March 2020

 Phaisan said the amendment aims to promote hemp as an economic crop that could be grown by Thai citizens, government agencies and juristic persons with two-third Thai owners.
 “However, the growers will have to register with the FDA first, as well as provide information on the purpose of growing, species, location, and distribution channels,” he said.

-The FDA will issue licenses which allow for cultivating hemp and producing traditional textile from it.
-The applicants must be certified as manufacturers of hemp textile products.
+Additionally, for Thai households, a special regulation will be in effect, which allows the cultivation and production of hemp for traditional textiles.
+Yet, the applicants must be certified as manufacturers of hemp textile products.
 Additionally, the FDA will permit only the use of specific domestic strains.
-This particular regulation will only be in effect for households of Thai citizens.

 “The FDA will also add a transitory provision that for the first five years this license will be granted only to Thai citizens growing hemp in the Kingdom and prohibit the import of hemp from foreign countries except for the seeds,” Phaisan said.